bonesbroken/statline/README.md

 Display your game events in a customizable vertical feed.
 Open Source app for [Streamlabs Desktop](https://streamlabs.com/streamlabs-live-streaming-software).

 ### Getting Started
 Clone the project.
-Run a terminal from the application folder and run `npm i` to install Shoelace, jquery & webpack.
+Run a terminal from the application folder and run `npm i` to install dependencies.
 To build the app, run `npx webpack`.

 This project is build with Webpack, JQuery, and uses [shoelace.style](https://shoelace.style/) as a component library.
 The [official documentation page](https://slobs-platform.readme.io/docs/getting-started) will help you get started with building apps using the Streamlabs APIs.
 Visit to the Streamlabs App Store Developer page and click [Create App](https://platform.streamlabs.com/) to create your first app.